When diets work, and when they don’t…

 Diet and nutritional strategies are now the main factors that help me maintain my improved health.
-But they couldn’t work when there were larger issues that had to be addressed first.
-For example, I had to tackle severe problems with my thyroid and use pharmaceuticals to calm my intestinal problems.
-With these big problems treated first, I was then able to notice the effects of dietary change.
+But they could not (and did not) work when there were larger issues that had to be addressed first.
+With bigger problems treated first (like a thyroid disorder), I was then able to notice the effects of dietary change.

 So before embarking on a dietary strategy for your chronic health concern, determine the main players.
 What are the most prominent symptoms?
 What lab findings are most striking?
-What treatments should be started first before I can work on my diet and nutrition?
+What treatments should be started first before you can work on diet and nutrition?
 Don’t put the cart before the horse.

 And remember, a nutritional plan is not a short term strategy.
 You’re choosing a dietary approach for long term health and prevention.
 Changes can take time and be subtle.
 Have patience and know that you’re creating better food habits for your future and well being.